dokku/dokku/docs/deployment/process-management.md

 ### Showing the current restart policy

-THe `ps:restart-policy` command will show the currently configured restart policy for an application.
+The `ps:restart-policy` command will show the currently configured restart policy for an application.
 The default policy is `on-failure:10`

 ```shell
 dokku ps:restart-policy node-js-app